 Nioh finds you playing as a foreigner called William (loosely based on a real historical figure called William Adams) who finds himself in Japan during the Sengoku period to try to retrieve a spirit that was stolen from him but the game’s antagonist.
 The story really isn’t all that important so you can easily ignore all the craziness it throws your way and just get to what makes it so good, the combat and exploration.

 Just like the Dark Soul games, Nioh rewards skill and patience when it comes to the combat system.
 The enemies you come across can easily kill you with a few quick attacks but once you suss them out you really do feel as though you’ve come to understand the game’s way of testing you.
 The stronger enemies and bosses too are really fun to fight, with my first boss battle being one of the most tense and most satisfying gaming experiences I’ve had in forever.
 I’m far from the most skillful of players, but after the 20th death I was starting to feel as though there was just no way that I would be able to get past this battle.
-I decided to tinker with my weaponry and armor to see if that would help me out, and lo and behold it did!
-With lighter armor and a longer weapon I was both faster and more nimble, allowing me to dodge attacks more easily and get behind my opponent to get in more damaging blows.
+I decided to tinker with my weaponry and armour to see if that would help me out, and lo and behold it did!
+With lighter armour and a longer weapon I was both faster and more nimble, allowing me to dodge attacks more easily and get behind my opponent to get in more damaging blows.
 When I eventually managed to down the boss I was overcome with a wonderful feeling of accomplishment that only this style of game can give you!

 I can’t say whether I’d fall in love with the Dark Souls and Bloodborne games, as Nioh has a wonderful take on Japan and its love of samurai which is part of the reason that I’m enjoying it so much.
 But I do know that I’m kicking myself for having let this genre of gaming pass me by.
 It’s a wonderful throwback to gaming of old when games were rock hard to try to get you to pump as many coins as possible in the arcade machines of your childhood.
 And in a time when most games seem content to reward you for doing almost nothing, it’s a somewhat refreshing to be able to just pop in a disc and feel like you have to work to overcome whatever the game’s designers decided to throw against you.